garygause/portfolio-data-science/data-science-project-template/README.md

 ## Exploratory Data Analysis

 Now comes the fun part.
-Here we get to dig in deep into the data and understand its strengths and shortcomings.
+Here we get to dig deep into the data and understand its strengths and shortcomings.
 Key parts of this step include:

 - Understanding of the features available in the dataset.
 - Understanding of the data types stored in those features.